 - Asylum seekers cannot claim mainstream benefits.

-- A single unemployed UK citizen of the same age would receive £67.50, plus other benefits they may be able to receive.
+- In comparison a single unemployed UK citizen would receive between £59.70 and £73.10 plus other benefits they may be eligible for.

 - Asylum seekers do not qualify for council housing tenancy or housing benefit.